Chafirov/CRAPS-Kernel/README.md

 ### The processor
 The processor is a CRAPS processor, a RISC processor.

-The [processor](Processor/shdl/) is written in SHDL (Simple Hardware Description Language).
-SHDL is then compiled to VHDL with [`shdl2vhdl`](Utils/shdl2vhdl).
-It will generate and synthesize a Xilinx ISE project.
+The [processor](Processor/ISE_project/) is written in VHDL.
  You can then use Digilent Adept or Xilinx ISE to program the FPGA.

 The processor runs CRAPS assembly.
 You can use [`crapsc`](Utils/crapsc) to compile CRAPS assembly to CRAPS bytecode.